Skip to main content

 Module description

 Psychoanalysis was born at the start of the twentieth century.
 Freud died as it ushered in the Second World War.
-In the second part of the course we will choose literary and other works which engage with some of the most troubling political moments of that history and its legacy in modern times: the Balkans in the 1930s, totalitarianism and World War II.
+In the second part of the module we will choose literary and other works which engage with some of the most troubling political moments of that history and its legacy in modern times: the Balkans in the 1930s, totalitarianism and World War II.
 We will focus in depth on the political and literary writing of Israel/Palestine, as the situation in the Middle East deteriorates and the question of antisemitism in relation to Israel and British political life is once again in the public eye.
 Our main questions throughout will be: how far can psychoanalysis be seen as a critique of Western civilisation; what does it have to say about human destructiveness; where should we look for the expression of dissent in modern times; how to understand the links between inner and outer reality, between private and public worlds.

 You need no previous knowledge of Freud, or indeed of any of these issues and histories, to take this module.

-• Psychoanalysis and ethics I: On war
+• Psychoanalysis and ethics I: on war

 • What is civilisation?

-• Psychoanalysis and ethics II: What is a group?
+• Psychoanalysis and ethics II: what is a group?

 • On being Jewish?